pnta-io/pnta-flutter-plugin/README.md

 ### 5. Identify Device & Manage Metadata

-Send device and app metadata to the backend for identification and future updates:
+Send device and app metadata to the backend for identification and future updates.
+The device token is handled internally by the plugin and is also returned by the identify call:

 ```dart
 // Best practice: keep your metadata in one place in your app state